-TO: FROM: , Senior Buyer Purchasing Division DATE: Re: DEFAULT UNEMPLOYMENT / WORKERS COMPENSATION STATUS apparent surpurchasing I payments with is in effect daward.
-If you current Work ceived from your firm for requisition numberand you are the ccessful bidder.
-However, according to West Virginia Code §21A-2-6, the Division is required to ensure your company is current with unemployment feeth Workforce West Virginia and that Workers Compensation insurance coverage uring the life of the contract.
-These verifications are required prior to contract are not current with unemployment fees and we have been unable to verify ters Compensation coverage, you will be considered in "default," and we are missuing a purchase order until problems are resolved.
-Our informa tion revealed that your firm is being reported in a "default" status with and we are unable to proceed with the award.
-Therefore, you memorandun placed on notice that you have five (5) working days from the date of this to remedy the default status report allowing us to proceed with the award medy the default status in the specified time may be cause for rejection of your proceed with compensation Friday, exclu ve this issue with the immediately and allow us to the award.
-You may contact Workforce West Virginia regarding unemployment issues at 304-558-1281 or 304-926-5000 (8:00 a.m 4:30 p.m.
-Monday ding holidays) or the Insurance Commission regarding Workers Compensation -558-1200 (8:00 a.m 5:00 p.m., Monday - Friday, excluding holidays).
+TO: FROM: Purchasing Division , Senior Buyer DATE: Re: DEFAULT UNEMPLOYMENT / WORKERS COMPENSATION STATUS apparent s Purchasing payments v is in effect award.
+If y current Wo received from your firm for requisition numberand you are the successful bidder.
+However, according to West Virginia Code §21A-2-6, they Division is required to ensure your company is current with unemployment feet with Workforce West Virginia and that Workers Compensation insurance coverage during the life of the contract.
+These verifications are required prior to contract you are not current with unemployment fees and we have been unable to verify orkers Compensation coverage, you will be considered in "default," and we are from issuing a purchase order until problems are resolved.
+Our inform nation revealed that your firm is being reported in a "default" status with memorand placed on notice that you have five (5) working days from the date of this um to remedy the default status report allowing us to proceed with the award remedy the default status in the specified time may be cause for rejection of your proceed wi compensat Friday, exc olve this issue with the immediately and allow us to the three award.
+You may contact Workforce West Virginia regarding unemployment ion issues at 304-558-1281 or 304-926-5000 (8:00 a.m 4:30 p.m.
+Monday cluding holidays) or the Insurance Commission regarding Workers Compensation 04-558-1200 (8:00 a.m 5:00 p.m., Monday - Friday, excluding holidays). cc: Requisi tion File